Now Actuarial Analyst at Willis Towers Watson

 I've frequently said that choosing maths at Queen Mary is one of the best decisions I've made.
 I graduated with an MSci in Mathematics in 2017, but Queen Mary gave me so much more than a degree; it gave me a place to live, a job and some of my closest friends.

-The range of modules and experienced lecturers set me up to succeed in my career where I now focus on Artificial Intelligence related risks.
+The range of modules and experienced lecturers set me up to succeed in my career.
 I've very appreciative of my four years at Queen Mary and consider myself very lucky to have had all the opportunities the University provided me.

 My time at Queen Mary was such a unique part of my life.
 I made amazing friends that inspired me.
 I was taught by lecturers who supported me.
 I joined societies and took part in events that I’d never thought I would join, and I ended up loving them.
 I had the opportunity to give back to Queen Mary too, by working for the School of Mathematical Sciences as an Ambassador.
 I also gave talks and tours to prospective undergrads, some of whom recognised and thanked me the next year after joining.

 My course had a range of modules spanning the spectrum of pure to applied maths.
 Some of my favourite subjects were probability and economics.
 I’ve leveraged the knowledge I obtained in my finance modules to start my career as an Analyst and I intend to continue growing my knowledge of the field.

 University teaches you so much, including technical knowledge, how to study, soft skills and more.
 But the most important thing you’ll learn is about who you are and what you can achieve.
 I very am grateful for all the opportunities I was provided at Queen Mary.